tedcost/tedman/README.md

 Very Basic Pacman Clone.
 I made this from scratch.

-32 bit game rendered into a .exe file that should work very easily.
-Didn't put much more work into it after I finished the basic funcitonality.
+32 bit game with all the necessary dll / resource files.
+Should work fine as long as it's unzipped and only the .exe file is accessed.

+Stopped working on this as soon as the functionality was basically down.
 Moved on to bigger / better things.
 Enjoy